avanhatt/icse22ae-kani/README.md

 The remainder of this artifact assumes all commands are run within the Docker instance.

-To interactively run the Docker instance, run:
+To interactively run the Docker instance, run the following, where `<path-to-artifact>` is the root directory of this file:

 ```
 docker run -v <path-to-artifact>/icse22ae-kani -it icse22ae-kani:latest